pleonova/jd-classifier/README.md

 - [ ] Generalize this model for other job pairings

 ## Future Questions
 - How does my model stand up against future job postings?
 What new terms will become common?
-Will the distinction between data analyst and data scientist become more grey?
+Will the distinction between Data Analyst and Data Scientist become more grey?